-Achilles tendon ossification (ATO) is an uncommon condition and has characteristic bone formation within the Achilles tendon itself.
+Achilles tendon ossification is an uncommon condition that consists of characteristic bone formation within the substance of the Achilles tendon.

 An ossified Achilles tendon may fracture.